Christianity in Cuba

 Christianity has played an important role in Cuba's history.
 Cuba was discovered by Christopher Columbus a few days after he arrived to the New World in 1492.
 In 1511, colonization began when the Conquistador Diego Velázquez de Cuéllar established the Catholic Church in Cuba with the early priest Fray Bartolomé de las Casas known commonly as "the Protector of the Indians".
 Along with Catholicism, Protestantism came during the same time.

 Catholicism was established early while Protestantism came later.
 "Protestantism did not permanently take hold in Cuba until the nineteenth century, though since the sixteenth century the country had been constantly visited by pirates, corsairs and filibusters, many of whom were Protestants".
 In Cuba, the roots of Protestantism occurred around the same time as Christianity.
 The denominations of Catholicism and Protestantism have a significant influence in Cuban history.

+Demography

+In 2020, Cubans' religious affiliations were 60.66% Christian, with 53.7% from a Catholic background and 2.68% from a Protestant background.
+The largest Protestant denominations were Pentecostal and Baptist, but also included Methodists, Presbyterians, Anglicans, Anabaptists and Quakers.

 Catholicism in Cuba during the colonial period 1498–1898

 In 1512, Roman Catholicism came to Cuba with the Dominicans being the first Catholic priests and the Franciscans coming years later.
 The indigenous people were murdered as early as 1516: the bishop at the time Fray Bernardo de Mesa used lunar cycles and geographical situation as the reasoning for slavery of the Indians.
 Eventually the Indigenous Cubans were killed off with many Cubans being descendants of Spanish and African origin.
 Originally Catholicism catered to the Spanish because the Native Amerindians were killed as opposed to being converted.
 Pope Leo X (r.
 1513-1521) established the Diocese of Baracoa, which included "all of Cuba" and the Spanish possessions of Louisiana and Florida.
 The name was changed to the Diocese of Santiago de Cuba in 1522.

 Catholicism during this period was important because of the engagement in various aspects of life: baptisms, marriages, and funerals.
 The church fought the buccaneers and combated immorality.
 Authority of bishops during the colonial period compared to the highest civilian and military authority on the island; Schools and institutions of higher learning were created and administered by Church authorities.

 Some of the bishops who were involved in education at this time were Bishop Jerónimo de Valdés (1705–29) and Bishop Pedro Agustín Morell de Santa Cruz (1753–68); the Royal and Pontifical University of Saint Jerome of Havana was inaugurated during Valdes' tenure in 1724.
 Throughout the Cuban island, the schools of San Ambrosio and San Francisco de Salles in Havana were established by the church from donations and an increase in church revenue.
 The Catholic Church was pivotal in establishing education as a central pillar of Cuban nationality: